oliviergaumond/eShopOnContainers/setup-azure.md

 Check the status of the workflow
 ![check-status](img/og/github-actions-status.png)

-If the build was successfull you should see the repository and image created in your Azure Container Registry
+If the build was successful you should see the repository and image created in your Azure Container Registry

 Trigger the build for all images by manually triggering all actions that don't start with 'deploy'.
 When all workflows have run successfully you should see a total of 14 repositories in your registry.
 ![repositories](img/og/acr-repo-all.png)